The Art of Leadership: Effectiveness

 can penetrate the seamless.

-This teaches the benefits of action without coercion.
+This teaches the benefits of avoiding pressure and control.

 Teaching without words,